“It’s not you. It’s me.”

 I’ve been thinking about a round-the-world trip for two years.
 I almost did it once.
 For various reasons, I’ve put it off.

 What’s changed now?
 Well, I’m getting older.
 I’ll be 28 soon.
 My friends are getting married, buying houses and having babies.
-I have no desire for that.
+I have no desire for that yet.

 My biggest fear is that I’ll wake up in five years with a husband and kids, and regret that I didn’t do the crazy things I wanted to do.

-I don’t have real responsibilities right now.
-I’m young and able, and I’ve saved enough money – so it’s time to stop thinking about it and just do it.
+Right now, I’m young and able – so it’s time to stop thinking about it and just do it.

 “I quit my job to travel.”
 I don’t know what that means exactly, but I know what it isn’t.